developersIndia/.github/profile/README.md

 - Bring together developers in India & uplift the scenario of tech workers in our country.
 - Educate & attempt to develop a strong & powerful culture of free and open-source software (FOSS) scene in the country.
 - Help and nurture the next generation of Indian programmers.
-- Provide networking opportunities & mentorship programmes to those who it need it the most.
+- Provide networking opportunities & mentorship programs to those who need it the most.

 ## 🧑‍🤝‍🧑 Join the Community